LukaMatcharashvili/ML-Lib/README.md

 ### Machine Learning Library for C++

 This is a simple machine learning library for C++ that I wrote for my own learning purposes.
 It is not meant to be used in production code, but rather as a learning tool for understanding machine learning algorithms.
 The library is not using any external libraries.
+Library also supports Vector and Matrix manipulation.

 Features: